Zymo-Research/mirror-seq/README.md

 We provide three commands for more details of each command, please use `--help`:

 ## Trimming
-`mirror-trimming` trims off Mirror-seq specific filled-in nucleotides and also do adapter trimming and quality trimming.
+`mirror-trim` trims off Mirror-seq specific filled-in nucleotides and also do adapter trimming and quality trimming.

 ### Output file
 * **< PREFIX >_trimmed.fastq** The trimmed fastq file.

 ## Hydroxymethylation Calling
-`mirror-calling` calls hydroxymethylation ratios for CpGs from alignment files.
+`mirror-call` calls hydroxymethylation ratios for CpGs from alignment files.

 ### Output files
 * **< PREFIX>_CpG.csv.gz** Each row represents a CpG.
 The columns are: